-The Reserved Matters application is, in our judgement, worse than the Banks application.
-It is much poorer in terms of the layout and types of housing; for example the Banks application had blocks of apartments looking onto the "central green" but the Reserved Matters application has the SUDS pond occupying the centre of the green, making it less useful, and with standard housing surrounding it.
+The latest Reserved Matters application is, in our judgement, much poorer than the Banks application in terms of the layout and types of housing.
+For example the Banks application had blocks of apartments looking onto the "central green" but the Reserved Matters application has the SUDS pond occupying the centre of the green, making it less useful, and with standard housing surrounding it.
 The majority of the new documents describe the house types to be erected.
 There is scant information - just a couple of paragraphs in the Design & Access Statement - about how the applicants will achieve the standards required by CDP Policy 29 on Sustainable Design.
-The Trust considers that the Sherburn Road Site H6 houses should meet the same design standards as set out in the County Council's recently approved Sniperley Park masterplan.
+The Trust considers that the Sherburn Road Site H6 houses should meet the same design standards as set out in the County Council's approved Sniperley Park masterplan.

 For all the Reserved Matters documentation's use of lyrical texts around design and claims of compliance with the Design Code, the multiplicity of house-types submitted have little of the qualities referenced by the Statement's photographs of, for example, Gilesgate Green and Shincliffe Village.
-The names of the house types can be found in Miller Home developments across the North East, see https://www.millerhomes.co.uk/locations/north-east-ofengland.aspx.
-The house types being proposed here include such names as "Maidstone", "Hazlewood", "Overton", "Ilford", and Thetford".
-None of these names have any connection with Durham City or County, and other examples of these house designs can be found as far away as Wigan, Nottingham and Glasgow.
-By definition they do not reflect the vernacular here.
-Simply clustering house types and minimally creating density differences does not constitute character zoning.
 There a significant failure against the aspirations of the National Planning Policy Framework (NPPF) and its guidelines for Design Codes.
 Durham is being sold short, this is not 'Building Beautiful'.
 The Banks "Design Code" never matched the requirements and was simply a minimal statement with misleading references.
 Even this has now been abandoned to render the proposals a thoroughly standardised product of centralised volume building, justifying our description as 'anywhere.'

-In addition to shortcomings with the design of the houses, there are layout and movement concerns:
+In addition to shortcomings with the design of the houses, there are significant layout and movement concerns:

 - The Design & Access Statement declares that the 4-bed houses will have a minimum of 4 car parking spaces and 3-bed houses will have 2 car parking spaces.
-This is well in excess of the County Council's latest requirements, and directly contrary to the branding as a sustainable urban extension.
+This is well in excess of the current Parking and Accessibility Standards 2019, and the 4-bed provision even exceeds the latest consultation draft of the Parking and Accessibility SPD.
+A sustainable urban extension should not be provided with a level of car parking which encourages higher car ownership rates.
 The County Council's Climate Emergency Response Plan 2 looks to shared ownership models to achieve carbon reductions; reduced car parking provision combined with car club facilities would better match the policies. - Further, the cycling infrastructure illustrated in the Banks application seems to have been dropped. - As pointed out by the Trust on the Banks amendments, continuing to site the A181 eastbound bus stop to the east of Damson Way puts even more houses beyond the 400 metres maximum walking distance. - Also, to meet the requirement of CDP Policy 5 that high quality bus services should be provided within the site, the Trust is still of the view that this provision should be made.
-The proposals involve a significantly higher density of housing development than specified in CDP Policies 4 and 5, and this might be justified as increasing the viability of public transport services through the site, but this is not offered. - Pedestrian-only and pedestrian/cycle routes are not distinguished - Distances to bus stops from different parts of the site are not given - Quality of surfacing, lighting of paths, etc. are not stipulated
+The proposals involve a significantly higher density of housing development than specified in CDP Policies 4 and 5, and this might be justified as increasing the viability of public transport services through the site, but this is not offered.

+- Pedestrian-only and pedestrian/cycle routes are not distinguished - Distances to bus stops from different parts of the site are not given - Quality of surfacing, lighting of paths, etc. are not stipulated